-Every company that is incorporated in the UK is legally required to maintain a number of statutory company registers at either its registered office, a Single Alternative Inspection Location (SAIL address), or at Companies House.
-These registers may also be collectively referred to as ‘statutory books’, and they must be retained for the entire time that a company is in existence.
+Every company that is incorporated in the UK is legally required to maintain a number of statutory company registers at its registered office, a Single Alternative Inspection Location (SAIL address), or at Companies House.
+These registers, which may be collectively referred to as ‘statutory books’, must be retained for the entire time that a company is in existence.

-As a director or company secretary, the statutory company registers that you have a duty to maintain and keep up to date, as per the Companies Act 2006, are the:
+As a director or company secretary, the statutory company registers that you have a duty to maintain and keep up to date, as per the Companies Act 2006, are as follows:

 - Register of Members (s.113)